Parsl/parsl/docs/userguide/monitoring.rst

 File Monitoring
 ---------------

-The idea behind this is that some long-running jobs (days, weeks, or longer), output files during processing, but well before the task is complete.
-These are referred to as intermediate files.
-In many instances these intermediate files can give insight into the status of a running job, that is otherwise not available.
+The idea behind File Monitoring is to have a mechanism to provide the status of a job, beyond the typical waiting/running/done status.
+Specifically, this is best suited for long running jobs (days, weeks, etc.) that output files periodically, such as at the end of a timestep.
+The user specifies what files to look for and a function(s) to call when these files are found.
+The `parsl.monitoring.FileMonitor` class provides the interface for specifying the patterns and callbacks.

 .. note:: The file monitoring system only works on single machine configurations or on systems where both the Parsl Executor and the worker node use a shared file system.